 Unilateral means “one sided”; an exercise performed on one side of the body, or with one limb.
 Bilateral means “both sides”; an exercise performed with both sides of the body or with both limbs.
-For example, A piston would be considered a unilateral exercise, where a squat would be considered a bilateral exercise.
-Unilateral exercises can be great for many reasons like correcting asymmetries between sides, or increasing metabolic burn during a workout.
-We will discuss the three major benefits of unilateral exercise, and show you how they compare to bilateral exercise in some cases:
+For example, a piston would be considered a unilateral exercise, where a squat would be considered a bilateral exercise.
+Unilateral exercises can be great for many reasons like correcting asymmetries between sides.
+Also, it is good for increasing metabolic burn during a workout.
+We will discuss the three major benefits of unilateral exercise.

 Unilateral exercises have a narrow base of support.
 This is because they are performed with one limb rather than both.
 Because of this, they require more neuromuscular input to maintain balanced.
 These exercise require a faster rate of force production (RFD) from muscles.
 This means that rate at which the muscles are “turned on” to do their job, can be made quicker by performing unilateral exercise.

 One study even cited that rate of force production (RFD) can improve 40-60% in sub-maximal AND maximal loads!
 Even more fascinating than that, was that the rate of force development improved in the arm being trained (obviously), but also, equal improvements in RFD were found in the un-trained arm.
 How is that possible you ask?
 Our neurological system has the ability to send cross-over messages to the same muscle on the other side of the body.
 So benefits are being made even on the untrained side, when you are doing a one-sided exercise.
 How great is that?